 See our Taught Masters Degrees pages.

-Liam is currently involved in supervising (first, second or joint) supervising four students working on topics which include: research on family care for older people in Trinidad and Tobago, perceptions of disability, a comparative analysis of activation policy for unemployment among the European countries and the East Asian countries and minimum wages on older workers: A Korean case in the global context.
+Liam is currently involved in supervising (first, second or joint) supervising four students working on topics which include: research on family care for older people in Trinidad and Tobago, perceptions of disability, workfare policy in Hong Kong and global pensions.

 Liam welcomes applications to study full-time or part-time with him for MPhil or PhD research degrees that are related to his activities and experience.

 To find out more about our PhD programmes, go to: